How the Clapham alkali attack and manhunt for suspect Abdul Ezedi has unfolded

 – 1.35pm

-Ezedi’s identity is revealed and members of the public are warned to stay away from him.
+Ezedi’s identity is disclosed and people are warned to stay away from him.

-The Met said it is working with Northumbria Police as the wanted man may be trying to return to the North East.
+The Met said they are working with Northumbria Police as the wanted man may be trying to return to the North East.

 – 4pm